To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Before coming to the Bar, Anna worked for Homburger, a leading international commercial law firm in Switzerland, where she focused on international arbitration.
-She speaks German on a native speaker level and has lived and worked in Germany while studying public policy.
+Before coming to the Bar, Anna worked for Homburger AG, a leading international commercial law firm in Switzerland, where she focused on international arbitration.
+She has experience working in large teams and to tight deadlines.
+She is also familiar with working in different cultural contexts and adapts quickly.
+She speaks German as a native speaker and has lived and worked in Berlin while studying public policy.
 She also has roots and an interest in East Asia and has written about the Chinese renewable energy sector.
-She has won multiple mooting competitions and teaches advocacy at the Hertie School of Governance and Lincoln’s Inn.
+She has won multiple mooting competitions and teaches advocacy at the Hertie School of Governance and at Lincoln’s Inn.

 Anna’s recent experience includes:

 Anna regularly advises and acts in high-value commercial disputes, both as a junior and as sole counsel.
 She has experience advising on complex contractual as well as jurisdictional issues and is often asked to advise and act in matters involving complicated and novel legal issues, such as those arising from emerging sanctions regimes.
 With her experience of working in different jurisdictions and her background in international law, she is well placed to deal with such matters.

 Acted with Sean Brannigan KC for a large real estate developer in an urgent anti-suit injunction in the DIFC.